gmcninch-tufts/2024-Sp-Math087/course-posts/resources--python-and-jupyter.md

 notebooks on my computer?"

 I suggest that you use a tool known as `conda` (short for *anaconda*;
-together with `python`, I this amounts to a bunch of snakes ...).
+together with `python`, this amounts to a bunch of snakes ...).

 [`conda`](https://conda.org) describes itself as follows: